MindTouch/solid-doodle/docs/GitFlowTraining.md

 MindTouch GitFlow Training
 ==========================

-To demonstrate the release branch workflow, in these examples we'll refer to each release as:
+To demonstrate the workflow, in this documentation we'll refer to each release as:

 * `release_prev` = previous week released code
 * `release_prod` = released and currently running